ned1313/gha-azure-example/README.md

 You will need to get a GitHub personal access token (PAT) that Terraform can use for authentication to your GitHub account.
 Here's a [link showing how to do exactly that](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

+The token needs to be able to do the following:

+* repo - Full control of repositories

 Once you've got your PAT from GitHub, run the following from the root of the repository:

 ```bash